Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 As with the similar Quick Catch achievement, the Timer Up from the Shop or Slots extends the time limit to 1 minute.
 The power-up again makes this much easier, but isn't necessary.

-## Poké MART, Upgrades and HOLE slots - x achievements, x points
+## Poké MART, Upgrades and HOLE slots - 11 achievements, 40 points

 Before you can get any benefits from the MART, you'll need coins to spend.
 Remember the MART is unavailable when EVO is fully charged.